AbhimanyuTak/cbh-project/Ticket_Breakdown.md

 Tasks
 - Make changes to `getShiftsByFacility` function to return this additional `custom_agent_id` whenever it is available for the corresponding Agent working at that Facility
 - Make changes to `generateReport` function to add another column of `custom_agent_id` and keep the `agent_id` column for cases where mapping of custom_agent_id is not done somehow
+- Make appropriate changes to the API so that the mapping is saved in the FacilityAgent table
+- Add a feature flag to globally disable this feature, can be extensible to allow facility level toggle
 - Updating unit tests for these methods wherever required, existing functionality should not be broken
-- Make appropriate changes to the API so that the mapping is saved in the FacilityAgent table

 TICKET 3 (MEDIUM Effort)